Freedom of religion in the United States: Catholics

 In 1928, Al Smith became the first Roman Catholic to gain a major party's nomination for president, and his religion became an issue during the campaign.
 Many Protestants feared that Smith would take orders from church leaders in Rome in making decisions affecting the country.

 A key factor that hurt John F. Kennedy in his 1960 campaign for the presidency of the United States was the widespread prejudice against his Roman Catholic religion; some Protestants, including Norman Vincent Peale, believed that, if he were elected president, Kennedy would have to take orders from the pope in Rome.
 To address fears that his Roman Catholicism would impact his decision-making, John F. Kennedy famously told the Greater Houston Ministerial Association on September 12, 1960, "I am not the Catholic candidate for President.
 I am the Democratic Party's candidate for President who also happens to be a Catholic.
 I do not speak for my Church on public matters — and the Church does not speak for me."
 He promised to respect the separation of church and state and not to allow Catholic officials to dictate public policy to him.
 Kennedy also raised the question of whether one-quarter of Americans were relegated to second-class citizenship just because they were Catholic.

 Kennedy went on to win the national popular vote over Richard Nixon by just one tenth of one percentage point (0.1%) – the closest popular-vote margin of the 20th century.
 In the electoral college, Kennedy's victory was larger, as he took 303 electoral votes to Nixon's 219 (269 were needed to win).
 The New York Times, summarizing the discussion late in November, spoke of a "narrow consensus" among the experts that Kennedy had won more than he lost as a result of his Catholicism, as Catholics flocked to Kennedy to demonstrate their group solidarity in demanding political equality.

 In 2011, the United States Conference of Catholic Bishops argued that the Obama Administration put an undue burden upon Catholics and forced them to violate their right to freedom of religion as part of the Patient Protection and Affordable Care Act.

 Another concern relating to the Catholic Church and politics in the United States is the freedom to provide church services to illegally undocumented immigrants, as most hail from predominantly Roman Catholic nations.

 Holy See–United States relations resumed in 1984.

+In 2023, a leaked FBI intelligence memo from the Richmond Field Office characterized "radical traditionalist Catholics" as potential domestic violent extremists, prompting condemnation from Catholic organizations and congressional investigations.
+The United States Conference of Catholic Bishops called the memo "religious profiling," and the Department of Justice Office of the Inspector General found the memo "failed to adhere to analytic tradecraft standards" while finding no evidence of malicious intent.